 An instant classic!
-The rock is perfect and the moves are fantastic.
 A great redpoint crux up high, and little chance for a rest after the slab, makes for a challenging and continuous journey.
 The route gets better with each passing bolt.
-A few long runners will help with rope drag.
+Long runners on bolts 4 and 7 will help with rope drag.

 |By Jack Sparrow|

 From: denver, co

 Amazing route and one of the best I've done in a long time.
 The climb is super well protected, exposed and pumpy.
 The crux is definitley a height-dependent move.
 I sent through both cruxes my second try and fell off on the 11 move after both cruxes.
 It's a very pumpy route on redpoint.
 Highly recommended, I think it is significantly better than The Shaft as well.

 Oct 27, 2013